partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 The Miracle Lemons are going to throw their *Souuuuuuuur Lemon Slice* at you.
 You can't let it hit you, so you must avoid contact with it.
 Press the D-pad down to duck, and up to... jump!
 Avoid contact with the lemon slices in this fashion.
 When the Lemons tire out, that's your chance to attack!
 Use the A button and hit them with a rock!
 Momochan, be careful of being hit by the Lemon Slice's sourness!

-Lemon: I shall be your first opponent!
+Lemon: First you'll have to get through meeeee!

-Lemon: Suuu-peeeer-soooourrr!
+Lemon: Let's....
+Suuu-peeeer-soooourrr!

 Lemon: *pant... pant...* Just... a little breather...

-## After defeating little Miracle Lemon
+### After defeating little Miracle Lemon

 Lemon: Keeehhhhhh.... in-fu-ri-a-tinnnnnng.
 Big sis, h-e-l-p-m-e-eeeeeeeeeeeeeee!

 Lemon: How dare you!
 My sister!
 I won't go easy on you... prepare yourself!

-## After defeating big Miracle Lemon
+### After defeating big Miracle Lemon

 Lemon: Keeehhhhhh.... in-fu-ri-a-tinnnnnng.
 Maddening!
 Exasperating!
 Infuriatiiiiiing!

+### If you fail

+Lemon: Ohhhhh-hohohohohohoho!
+How do you like it SOURRRRR?

+Momo: Noooo... so soooouuurr!!
+My eyes!!!

+Barley: *whimper*

+Lemon: You two are no match for us at all!
+Ohohohohohoho......
+Try again!!!

+Barley: *whimper*

+Momo: Owwwwowowoww...
+Barley, are you okay?

+Momo: Phew, you seem all right!

+Momo: All riiiight, Miracle Lemons!
+I won't lose this time!!

 ## Lemon Hill Continued